dubikan/GetCleanProj/codebook.md

 * mean(): Mean value
 * std(): Standard deviation

 66 Variables are calculated in total.
+The variables are in the following format:

+* SignalType_functype[_XYZ]

+SignalType -- the signal name from the above list
+functype -- either meanfunc (mean) or stdfunc (standard deviation)
+[_XYZ] -- one of the 3-axial signals in the X, Y and Z directions (well applicable)

+e.g. tBodyAcc_meanfunc_X: the mean of tBodyAcc (time domain signal for body acceleration) on the X axis.

-The data in the TidyDataResults.txt file are the average for each subject-activity of the mean() or std() of each of the above variables.
+The data in the TidyDataResults.txt file are the average for each subject-activity of the mean or standard deviation of each of the above variables.